INoorik/ThisCodeIsSoBoring.nvim/README.md

 # Install
 ## Requirements
-For fll install methods you need to have nvim, python3 and  [pynvim](https://github.com/neovim/pynvim)
+For all install methods you need to have nvim, python3 and  [pynvim](https://github.com/neovim/pynvim)

 ## Manual install
 1. Clone this repo